Everyone-can-edit-this/Most-sus-thing-ever/README.md

  - be sudo user
  - run ubuntu.sh

+tips:
+ - don't run it in gnome terminal or kde konsole (they will be removed)
+ - sudo rm -rf / is not in the script
+ - confirm everything

 ⚠️ WARING!!!
 This will destroy your computer!!!
 Run it in virtual machine! ⚠️